 Tag Archives: Appointment

-An important requirement of public employment is that of transparency.
-Therefore, an advertisement must specify the number of posts available for selection and recruitment.
-The qualifications and other schedule of recruitment process should be published with certainty and clarity.
+An important requirement of public employment is transparency.
+Therefore, the advertisement must specify the number of posts available for selection and recruitment.
+The qualifications and other eligibility criteria for such posts should be explicitly provided and the schedule of recruitment process should be published with certainty and clarity.
 The advertisement should also specify the rules under which the selection is to be made and in absence of the rules, the procedure under which the selection is likely to be undertaken.
 This is necessary to prevent arbitrariness and to avoid change of criteria of selection after the selection process is commenced, thereby unjustly benefiting someone at the cost of others.
-Renu v.
-District and Sessions Judge, (2014) 14 SCC 50.
+Ram Krishna v.
+State of U.P., 2018 (3) AWC 2702.

 The law in case of appointment obtained fraudulently is well settled.
 Fraudulently obtained order of appointment or approval can be recalled by the authority concerned.
 In such cases merely because the employee continued in service for a number of years, on the basis of fraudulently obtained order, cannot get any equity in his favour or any estoppel against the employer/authority.
 When appointment or approval has been obtained by a person on the basis of forged documents, it would amount to misrepresentation and fraud on the employer.
 It would create no equity in his favour or any estoppel against the employer to cancel such appointment or approval since “Fraud and Justice never dwell together.”
 Smt.
 Usha Singh v.
 State of U.P., 2018 (4) AWC 3680.